 What kinds of jobs and careers are available if I get certificates in Culinary Arts, Restaurant Management and/or Professional Baking & Patisserie?

-Prepares you for a career and employment as:
+Prepare for careers and employment as:

-- Dishwasher/Prep Cook/Line Cook
+- Prep Cook/Line Cook

 - Sous Chef